 The synchronization application uses SyncML technology for synchronization.
 For information on SyncML compatibility, contact the supplier of the application with which you want to synchronize your device data.

 You may receive synchronization settings in a special text message.
-See "Data and settings", on page 33.
+See 'Data and settings', p.
+41.

 Synchronize data

 In the Sync main view, you can see the different synchronization profiles.